Maia Estianty: 2008–present: Duo Maia and acting

 Estianty with Mey Chan formed Duo Maia.
 Together, they released the album, Maia and Friends, in 2008, which was in direct competition with Jameela's album.
 The songs on the album were all written by Estianty.
 It featured duets with artists such as Gita Gutawa, Gigi, and Glenn Fredly.
 That year, she was one of ten women honoured at the Tribute to Women ceremony held by the ANTARA News Agency; other honourees included author Ayu Utami and economist Sri Mulyani Indrawati.

 Estianty played in Kata Maaf Terakhir (The Last Apology) in 2009 as Dania, the ex-wife to whom Darma (Tio Pakusadewo) must apologise before he dies.
 Marcel Thee, writing in The Jakarta Globe, described her performance as well done.
 That same year, she released Sang Juara (The Champion) as part of Duo Maia.
-In an interview with The Jakarta Post, she explained that she had written the titular song after hearing Queen's power ballad "We Are the Champions" at a basketball match; she realised that there were no Indonesian songs which could be used in the same situation.
-Along with Dewiq and Agus Wisman, she was a judge of the Global TV-sponsored musical talent show Dream Girls, which was open exclusively to mothers.
+In an interview with The Jakarta Post, she explained that she had written the titular song after hearing Queen's power ballad "We Are the Champions" at a basketball match; she realised that there were no Indonesian songs that could be used in the same situation.
+Along with Dewiq and Agus Wisman, she was a judge of the Global TV sponsored musical talent show Dream Girls, which was open exclusively to mothers.

 In early 2010, Estianty established the recording studio Le Moesiek.
 Several established artists, including Krisdayanti and Julia Perez, signed on quickly.
 At the time, she owned five other business ventures, including a steakhouse, an outsourcing company, and a café.
-Estianty was reported in October 2010 to be working on a cover album which featured works originally sung by Nike Ardilla, Hetty Koes Endang, and Atiek CB.
+Estianty was reported in October 2010 to be working on a cover album that featured works originally sung by Nike Ardilla, Hetty Koes Endang, and Atiek CB.
 Later that year, she was chosen as Ambassador on Domestic Violence by the Indonesian Ministry for Women's Issues.
 Dhani objected to the appointment and threatened to sue the ministry, as he took offence to suggestions that he had abused Estianty.

 In April 2012, Estianty announced that, although Duo Maia would continue to perform, she intended to focus on her work as a producer.
 She had spent the previous several months focusing on her managerial duties at Le Moesik.
 Meanwhile, Chan would begin a solo career.